-In In October 2009, Executive Order (EO) 13514 took effect and directed federal agencies to account, report and reduce greenhouse gas (GHG) emissions using 2008 as the baseline year.
+In October 2009, Executive Order (EO) 13514 took effect and directed federal agencies to account, report and reduce greenhouse gas (GHG) emissions using 2008 as the baseline year.
 In support of the Department of Energy's (DOE's) effort to comply, EO 13514 was added to the Fermilab contract.
-As a result, GHG data for fiscal year 2013 was collected and submitted to DOE via the Consolidated Energy Data Report.
-GHGs are divided up into three categories: Scope 1, 2, and 3.
+As a result, GHG data for fiscal year 2014 was collected and submitted to DOE via the Consolidated Energy Data Report.
+GHGs are divided into three categories: Scope 1, 2, and 3.
 Scope 1 emissions are direct emissions from activities directly controlled by Fermilab (boilers, emergency generators, fleet vehicles, and fugitive emissions).
 Scope 2 emissions are indirect emissions and for Fermilab include only purchased electricity.
 Scope 3 emissions are other indirect emissions such as employee air travel, wastewater treatment, electrical transmission and distribution losses, waste, ground travel, and employee commuting.
 Fermilab's baseline data is shown in Table 1 below.
-FY2012 and FY2013 emissions are also shown.
-The performance status indicates that Fermilab has made a 62.7% reduction in Scopes 1 and 2 emissions over the baseline year.
+FY2012, FY2013 and FY2014 emissions are also shown.
+The performance status indicates that Fermilab has made a 49.3% reduction in Scopes 1 and 2 emissions over the baseline year.
 A primary factor in the reductions over the past 2 years is due to the shutdown, upgrades and gradual restart of the accelerator complex.
-Scope 3 emissions have been reduced by more than 51%.
+Scope 3 emissions were reduced by more than 35%.
 Electrical transmission and distribution losses associated with purchased power are Fermilab's most significant source of Scope 3 emissions.

-Fermilab's Greenhouse Gas Emissions

-DOE Goal Baseline FY 2012 FY 2013 Performance Status (FY 2013) 28% Scope 1 & 2 GHG reduction by FY 2020 from a FY 2008 baseline (MT $CO_2e$ ) 384,366.1 171,274.7 143,423.3 -62.7% 13% Scope 3 GHG reduction by FY 2020 from a FY 2008 baseline (MT CO 2 e) 29,502.5 17,694.6 14,325.7 -51.4%
+Fermilab's Greenhouse Gas Emissions DOE Goal Baseline FY 2012 FY 2013 FY 2014 Performance Status (FY 2014) 28% Scope 1 & 2 GHG reduction by FY 2020 from a FY 2008 baseline (metric tons equivalent CO 2) 384,366.1 171,274.7 143,423.3 194,901.6 -49.3% 13% Scope 3 GHG reduction by FY 2020 from a FY 2008 baseline (MT CO 2 e) 29,502.5 17,694.6 14,325.7 19,154.7 -35.1%

 Fermilab is committed to assist DOE in meeting reduction goals of 28% for Scopes 1 and 2, and 13% for Scope 3 by 2020.
-Fermilab intends to use renewable energy certificates based on our purchased power consumption as a primary mechanism to reduce Scope 2 emissions
+Fermilab intends to use renewable energy certificates based on our purchased power consumption as a primary mechanism to reduce Scope 2 emissions.

-7.3 Underground Storage Tanks
+7.3 Underground Storage Tanks and Fuels

 The three underground storage tanks (USTs) in use at Site 38 Fuel Dispensing Facility were operated and maintained per current UST standards.
-An Illinois State Fire Marshall compliance inspection was conducted on 11/26/2013, and our Underground Storage Tank Moor Fuel Dispensing Permit was approved.
-The UST system continues to be inspected on a semi-annual basis by a qualified subcontracted vendor.
-The inspection activity ensures that the internal and external leak detection probes and sensors are functioning properly.
-There were no compliance issues identified in 2013.
+An Illinois State Fire Marshall compliance inspection was conducted on 11/26/2013 and our Underground Storage Tank Motor Fuel Dispensing Permit was approved.
+The UST system continues to be inspected on a semi-annual basis by a qualified subcontracted vendor, and on a daily, monthly, and quarterly basis by a Class A certified Underground Storage Tank operator.
+The inspection activity ensures that the internal and external leak detection systems are functioning properly.
+Per IEPA and USEPA rule changes, the Stage II vapor recovery function of the fuel dispensers were decommissioned in 2014.
+Additionally, work was completed at the same time to replace the Diesel and Gasoline spill buckets and the drop tube for the E85 UST.
+There were no compliance issues identified in 2014.

-Fermilab continues to increase utilization of alternative fuels.
+Fermilab continues to decrease the utilization of petroleum based fuels.
 Fermilab has reduced petroleum usage by 9% in the past year.
-77% of Fermilab vehicles use alternate fuels (approximately 44,000 gallons of E85 and 19,600 gallons of biodiesel), with several medium and heavy-duty vehicles operating on biodiesel fuels.
+79% of Fermilab vehicles use alternate fuels (approximately 49,500 gallons of E85 and 20,000 gallons of biodiesel), with several medium and heavy-duty vehicles operating on biodiesel fuels